mallapurbharat/cardano-tx-sample/0_installation/preview_preprod_network/3_setup-docker-instance.md

-## IF NOTHING ELSE WORKS (for example on a Mac M1!) you can follow the below steps to run a docker instance of the cardano-node and go on with your exercises as usual
+## IF NOTHING ELSE WORKS (for example on a Mac M1!) you can follow the below steps to run a docker instance of the cardano-node ON THE PREVIEW NETWORK and go on with your exercises as usual

 ### First download the docker instance